Everyone has the potential to be creative, it’s simply a matter of finding the right circumstances.

 He does make a good point on the premise that business culture is the most commonly overlooked key factor in innovation.
 However, problems with the organization’s ways of working – such as inhibiting hierarchical processes, unwillingness to change or try something new, and overly cautious risk management - also play a very significant a role in making innovation happen.

-We believe that business culture is not independent of the ways of working when it comes to innovation.
+According to Valuer.ai, encouraging creativity in the workplace is key to innovation.
+We also believe that business culture is not independent of the ways of working when it comes to innovation.
 Fixing one requires mending to the other.

 From our experience, if you wish to alter how employees believe in their ability to impact their workplace and have their opinions listened to, along with having a culture that enables it, this change cannot take root without modifications to how especially the front line and middle management perceive company hierarchy.